Galaxy2268/EvangelionInfoApp/README.md

 ## Todo

 - Create unit and ui tests for Android app
-- Create EventBus for exceptions in Android app
 - Add more data to DB
 - Structurise data more efficient